The Most Important Hiking Essentials That Every Hiker Needs

 6. Hiking Poles

 This is not a hiking essential for beginners that I recommend.
 I still don’t use hiking poles unless I’m winter hiking.
-In the summer and fall I think poles are actually annoying, because on the rougher trails, you do a lot of climbing and the poles just get in your the way.
+In the summer and fall I think poles are actually annoying, because on the rougher trails, you do a lot of climbing and the poles just get in your way.
 However, in the winter, the poles are helpful because you actually have somewhere to dig your poles into, the snow.

 7. A Med Kit

-Now, again, as a beginner you don’t really need this, but on longer hikes, it’s a good idea to have a med or mini med kit.
+Now, again, as a beginner you don’t really need this, but on longer hikes, it’s a good idea to have a mini med kit.
 I have a mini med kit that I keep in my hiking bag, I think I’ve only used it once or twice.
 Once, was for a minor cut and then the other time I needed some Advil for a slight headache.
 That being said, I recommend always bringing a small thing of Advil.
 In addition, I use these bandages to help my ankles when I get blisters and I really like them.
 I always keep a pack of them in my bag, just in case.

 8. Other Miscellaneous

-Okay, finally, the last pieces of hiking essentials that I recommend.
-Always, bring CHAPSTICK!
-This little savior always seems to be misplaced, but I promise you, once you forget it once, you will NEVER forget it again.
+Okay, finally, here are the last pieces of hiking essentials that I recommend.
+Always, bring CHAPSTICK.
+This little guy always seems to be misplaced, but I promise you, once you forget it once, you will NEVER forget it again.
 Also, sunscreen is the same way.
 In the summer, NEVER forget your sunscreen.
 Also, another essential is a poop shovel.
 This might be tmi, but again, trust me, on the longer hikes, you will probably need this.
 And to follow the Leave No Trace Rules, you have to dig a little spot before you go to the bathroom, unless it’s number one, then just go.

 Also, if you are going to be hiking in the dark, you will want a headlamp.
-Even if you don’t plan on hiking in the dark sometimes you do, so I would always bring one just in case, also make sure you carry extra batteries with you, again just in case.
+Even if you don’t plan on hiking in the dark sometimes you do, so I would always bring one just in case.
+Also, make sure you carry extra batteries with you, again just in case.
 Also, a hat/baseball cap is a good idea to have, again, for the warmer/sunnier days.
 And lastly, bring some sunglasses too for the sunny days.

 And that concludes our list of the most crucial hiking essentials.
 I hope this helped you and you learned more about what you need and can expect when hiking.
 Thank you so much for reading, take care and get hiking!